jplalor/jplalor.github.io/content/pages/about.md

 # Updates

+1. **August 2018:** Two papers accepted to the UAI Uncertainty in Deep Learning workshop!
 1. **Summer 2018:** Internship with the Amazon Alexa team in Cambridge, MA.
 1. **February 2018:** Our paper *ComprehENotes: Development and Validation of an Instrument to Assess Patient EHR Note Reading Comprehension* was accepted for publication by the Journal of Medical Internet Research!
 1. **January 2018:** I presented at the first Northern Lights Deep Learning Workshop in Tromso, Norway.